Tag Archives: classic noir

 Filed under Fiction, Williams Charles

-Night Has a Thousand Eyes by Cornell Woolrich
+Night Has a Thousand Eyes: Cornell Woolrich (1945)

 In the excellent, perceptive introduction to Cornell Woolrich’s Night Has a Thousand Eyes (1945), Woolrich’s biographer, Francis Nevins gives an overview of the author’s life and career.
 There are some great quotes about Woolrich’s work here, but I can’t include them all, so here’s just one: